-A field converter can alter the a field’s database schema and convert the related data to a new format.
-In Django it is for example not possible to alter a ManyToManyField to a CharField, it is not possible to convert from and to a ManyToManyField.
+A field converter can alter a field’s database schema and convert the related data to a new format.
+For example in Django it is not possible to alter a ManyToManyField to a CharField or to convert from and to a ManyToManyField.
 The alter_field function of the schema editor would not work in this case.
 If you want to convert it you have to create a new column and remove the old one instead of altering.
 This is something that you do with a field converter.

-When the field type changes or the field’s property changes Baserow is going to check
+When the field type changes or a field’s property changes Baserow will check if there is

-if there is an applicable converter.
-It does so by looping over the registered field
+an applicable converter.
+It does so by looping over the registered field converters,

-applicable converter is found that one is going to be used.
-It could be that there are
+applicable converter is found it will be used.
+It could be that there are multiple

 from django.apps import AppConfig from baserow.contrib.database.fields.registries import field_converter_registry class PluginNameConfig(AppConfig): name = 'my_baserow_plugin' def ready(self): from .field_converters import TextToDateFieldConverter field_converter_registry.register(TextToDateFieldConverter())